LEARN

 “There are many ways we can help prevent the spread of non-native species, which left unchecked can have a significant and often destructive impact.
 Adopting the right biosecurity measures is essential to protect our local environments and, in this case, has the added benefit of using the quagga mussels in the creation of stunning glassware, making this project hugely exciting in the field of sustainability.”

-— Rebecca Elliott, biodiversity manager,
+— Rebecca Elliott, Biodiversity Manager,

 Thames Water